QinyueZheng/linguistic_datastory/index.md

         padding: 2px;">Wordcloud for utterances without personal attack.</div>
 </center>

 Oops!
-Some workds in the wordcloud for the first group seems really rude and toxic.
+Some words in the wordcloud for the first group seems really rude and toxic.
 No wonder they are considered to have personal attacks.

 ## Linguistic Harbingers of Conversational Failure?